emory-libraries/dlp-curate/README.md

 In order to set up your dev environment for database authentication, you will need to set the following environment variable:

 `export DATABASE_AUTH=true`

+# Testing and CI

+Run the test suite with `bin/rails ci`

+For our CI we are using CircleCI that we adopted from hyrax project: <a href="https://github.com/samvera/hyrax/blob/master/.circleci/config.yml"><em>Hyrax CircleCI Config</em></a>